Arms industry of Russia: Legal basis

 branch sole discretion over the contents of the lists.
 In this respect, the law provides a new foundation for export control policy, empowering other actors than those from simply the executive branch.

+Imports

+Russia relies on foreign suppliers for critical components in its military production, particularly technologically sophisticated imports like integrated circuits and machine tools, which was Russia's largest import category in 2021.
+Russia has historically relied on Western-produced products for many of these categories.

+Due to export controls and sanctions imposed against Russia after its annexation of Crimea and invasion of Ukraine, Russia has been forced to adapt its procurement strategies for imported components key to military production.
+It has largely been able to successfully evade impacts from such restrictions through a combination of import substitution, parallel imports, and importing from friendlier nations.

+Russia's attempts at import substitution have met with mixed results.
+A 2024 study of 22 technological products found that Russia was able to replace imports at the domestic level for a quarter of them.
+At least half of the products remained impossible to substitute.
+Russia's parallel import strategies and pivots to imports from friendlier nations have met with more success.
+Russia maintains access to advanced western components through imports from other nations, such as Turkey, China, and the United Arab Emirates.
+Russian customs data indicates that 70% of imported semiconductors, which Russia uses for missiles, drones, and other weapons, are sourced from the United States, through circuitous routes.
+China has also emerged as a lifeline for direct imports of dual-use equipment, providing 90% of Russia's imports of high priority G7 export-controlled products in 2023.

 Companies

 According to Centre for Analysis of Strategies and Technologies (CAST), the most successful businesses in the sector are aerospace and air defense companies.
 The centre's 2007 rating puts the air defense missile producer Almaz-Antey in the top position (revenue of $3.122 billion), followed by Sukhoi ($1.863 billion) and Irkut Corporation ($1.207 billion).
 These companies employ 81,857, over 30,000 and 11,585 people, respectively.
 Across the top 20 rated companies, growth in military production averaged more than 25% in 2007.

 In 2008, the combined revenue of Russia's top 10 military-industrial companies grew by 26% from the previous year, amounting to almost $12 billion.
 The top company was again Almaz-Antey, which boosted its revenue to $4.3 billion.
 Russian Helicopters produced 122 aircraft in 2008, increasing its revenue from $724 million to $1.7 billion.
 Uralvagonzavod earned $640 million by making 175 T-90 tanks: 62 for the Russian military, 60 for India, and 53 for Algeria, according to CAST.

 The six largest companies of the industry in 2009, based on revenue, were: